Claude Tool Call Stuck on Pending: Fixes

-Claude initiates a tool call — web search, code execution, MCP server, custom function — and the spinner just stays spinning.
-Five minutes later it is still pending.
-There is no error message, no timeout, just a hung state.
-Refreshing the page often returns to the same hung state.
-The root cause is almost always either a missing tool_result response (the server never replied), the response was returned in the wrong format, or a slow long-running tool that exceeds Claude’s UI timeout window.
-Once you know which, the fix is straightforward.
+Claude starts a tool call — web search, code execution, an MCP connector, or a custom function — and the spinner just keeps spinning.
+Five minutes later it is still “pending.”
+No error, no timeout, just a hung state.
+Refreshing often returns to the same hang.

 Common causes